iDigz/armchiar/README.md

-# My version of garden armchiar.
+# My version of garden armchair.
 Use with pleasure. :)

 ![Armchiar](armchiar.png "Armchiar")